Blog

 What is compliance posture?

-Compliance posture refers to the effectiveness of controls with respect to how they align with the requirements of a compliance or regulatory framework during an observation period.
+Compliance posture measures control effectiveness against framework requirements.
+A continuous compliance solution helps organizations maintain and improve their posture by automating control monitoring throughout the observation period.
 It measures the effectiveness of controls, the gap between the requirements and current level of adherence, and the performance of controls based on predefined compliance metrics.

 Compliance posture is an objective measure of the maturity of your security posture.
-As your information security program matures, so do the controls and policies.
+As your security program matures, a policy management platform ensures controls and policies evolve in lockstep with your compliance posture.
 This also indicates how standardized and effective processes are as more data is fed into the system.
 Maturity also dictates that as data increases, the more sophisticated performance measurement gets.

 How to assess your compliance posture?